I Felt the Warmth on This Morn

 That’s the cold winter wind.

-And for many months, you stare out the window, wondering what life would be like after winter.
+And for many months, you stare out the window,

 But then another snow comes.

-Then one day, the sun appears.
+Then, one day, the sun appears.

-Then another day, the warmth arrives.
+Then another day the warmth arrives.

 Then another day comes, and you’re walking to the park.